voaneves/snake-on-pygame/README.md

     <img src = "resources/images/snake_logo.png"/>
 </p>

 Snake game that can be controlled by human input and AI agents (DQN).
-Who's best? :8ball:
+Who's best? :snake: :8ball:

 Table of Contents
 =================